adepreis/projet-compilation/README.md

 ## Documentation

-In the `/doc` folder, you can find ...
+In the `/doc` folder, you can find some documentation about the project like the grammar we have created and later our project report.

 ## Debugging commands